NamNV2496/mocktool/README.md

 At the same time we have:
 - Multiple active feature
-- Only 1 active scenario for each feature
+- Only 1 active scenario for each feature for each accountId
 - Multiple API for each scenario (same API path but different requestBody)